Ilkeston holds the distinction of being the first town in Derbyshire to have adopted and operated a fully electrical tramway system.

 Each tramcar could carry a maximum of 48 seated passengers and initially, the ticket price was set at 1d, though this would rise over the years to 3d for the full journey from Cotmanhay to Hallam Fields.

 On Saturday 16th May 1903, all nine of the Corporation’s vehicles, painted in maroon and cream and heavily festooned with bunting and other decorations, trundled out of the Park Road depot for the first time and out onto the streets of Ilkeston.
-The route was lined with cheering (and not to say curious) Ilkestonians.
+The route was lined with cheering (and not to say curious) Ilkestonians, and the trams were packed.
 Eventually 13 tramcars would be operated on the system.

-The novelty of the new system soon wore off and almost from the outset, the trams lost money, reaching peak in 1913 of £3,300 and debts eventually reaching £32,495.
+Unfortunately, the novelty of the new system soon wore off and almost from the outset the trams lost money, reaching peak in 1913 of £3,300 and debts eventually reaching £32,495.

-In 1916, the Council decided to sell off the business to the Notts and Derby Tramways Company for £28,150.
+In 1916, the Council decided to sell off the business to the Notts and Derby Tramways Company (who ran the neighbouring Ripley to Nottingham line – the ‘Ripley Rattler’) for £28,150, amid much controversy as to both the sale price and the machinations leading to it.

 Re-painted in their new colours of light green (later dark green) and cream and with a reduced fleet of just eight tramcars, the system ran for another 15 years before being fully replaced by trolley buses in 1931.

 Of the original tramway system, little if anything remains.
-A section of rail track and two of the seats from the upper deck of an Ilkeston tramcar can be seen at the Erewash Museum.
-An electrical junction box stands on the corner of the Market Place adjacent to the churchyard, while what is alleged to have once been the lower deck of one of the tramcars stands in the rear garden of a house on Heanor Road.
+A section of rail track and two of the seats from the upper deck of an Ilkeston tramcar are saved at the Erewash Museum.
+An electrical junction box stands on the corner of the Market Place adjacent to the churchyard, while what is said to be the lower deck of one of the tramcars stands in the rear garden of a house on Heanor Road.

-A full and definitive account of the tramways can be found in Ilkeston Tramways by Barry M Marsden, available from the Society (see Publications.)
+A full and definitive account of the tramways can be found in Ilkeston Tramways by Barry M Marsden, available from the Society. (see under Publications)

 Other sources for this article were: